ParadoxGameConverters/Fronter/README.md

 - direct - copies over an absolute path from searchPath

 mandatory:
-- true - will appear in the Paths Tab of the Fronter
+- true - path will be checked and converter won't run without it.

 outputtable (relevant for files only):
 - true - will be sent to configuration.txt